5 essential rules for city breaks with (very) young children

 It is crucial you take it easy.
 Pre-book sights, but don’t over do the commitments.
 That is, you must remember to give yourselves plenty of time for feed breaks and tantrums between activities.

 I hope this has convinced you to keep city breaks in mind, no matter the extra baggage you’re now carrying.
+How about some inspiration for beach hotels in one of Europe’s most popular cities, Barcelona?

 Have a look at NUSTAY’s city hotels here!